JustinZ26/ComVis-GreenIt/README.md

 ## 🌿 GreenIt (Web Application)

-We also created a web-based application for this model, you can check it on the link below
+We also created a web-based application for this model, you can check it out on the link below

 **GreenIt Repository:**
 https://github.com/Sonnn30/GreenIt